 In June and July 2023, we entered into share purchase agreements with twelve accredited investors for the issuance of an aggregate of 166,000 shares of Class B common stock, at \$5.00 per share (the "Private Placement Shares").
-Each of the investors has agreed to a 180 day lock-up with respect to such shares.
+Each of the investors will agree to a 180 day lock-up with respect to such shares prior to the completion of this offering.
 The Private Placement Shares are not subject to registration rights.
 The number of Private Placement Shares issued to each investor is set forth below: